 On October 24, 1945, the first 50 nations who were members of the U.N. ratified its charter.
 U.S. President Franklin D. Roosevelt (FDR) lobbied for the U.N.'s creation even during World War II.
 In the Declaration of the United Nations, the Allies pledged to work together to stop the Axis.
 The four major Allies were the United States, the United Kingdom, the Soviet Union, and China.

 FDR's administration worked with Congress to create a U.N. charter that had its support.
 President Harry Truman continued the effort after FDR's death.
 On June 26, 1945, the members created the U.N.
 Charter at the San Francisco Conference.
 Truman made sure that Congress ratified it right away.

 The United Nations is the second attempt at a global peace initiative.
-In 1919, U.S. President Woodrow Wilson pushed for the League of Nations after World War I. It had 58 members, but the United States was not one of them.
+In 1919, U.S. President Woodrow Wilson pushed for the League of Nations after World War I. The United States was not a member.
 Congress refused to ratify membership, fearing that would pull the United States into countless wars.
 Many felt the League failed because it could not prevent the outbreak of World War II.

 Within the U.N., there are some well-known agencies that carry on its work.
 The International Atomic Energy Agency helps to prevent nuclear proliferation and possible annihilation by a worldwide nuclear war.
-Below are several other UN organizations and their functions:
+Below are several other U.N. system organizations and their functions: